rbkc-data-team/themefinder/README.md

 # Make the system prompt specific to your use case
 system_prompt = "You are an AI evaluation tool analyzing survey responses about a Python package."

-# Run the function to find themes
-# We use asyncio to query LLM endpoints asynchronously, so we need to await our function
+# Run the function to find themes, we use asyncio to query LLM endpoints asynchronously, so we need to await our function
 async def main():
     result = await find_themes(responses_df, llm, question, system_prompt=system_prompt)
     print(result)

 if __name__ == "__main__":
     asyncio.run(main())
 ```

 ## ThemeFinder pipeline